23 Jan How to develop ambition in children

 A child is far more likely to remain ambitious into adulthood if they have a track record of dreaming big and achieving those goals.
 Two crucial traits are perseverance and resilience, which help children keep working towards their goals in the face of setbacks and challenges.
 You can also read our piece on developing a positive attitude in kids, which is another valuable attribute.

 This is the perfect starting point to help your child develop the trait of ambition towards life, play, work and relationships.
-If you have any more tips and ideas, we’d love to hear from you.
+If you enjoyed this, you might enjoy how to nurture self-awareness in kids.